2023 MRI Machine

 The typical closed-bore MRI has a magnetic strength of 1.0T through 3.0T with a bore diameter of 60 cm.

-An open MRI will have two flat magnets positioned over and under with a large space between them for the patient to lie in.
+Open MRI machines will have two flat magnets positioned over and under with a large space between them for the patient to lie in.
+This is perhaps, one of its most important features, as the extra space increases patient comfort.
+Open-MRI provides an unobstructed view of the scanning area, rendering them well-suited for specific types of scans, such as brain scans.

 This configuration keeps the space open on two sides and alleviates the claustrophobia many patients experience.